Seeing Zen

 The Zen aesthetic emerged alongside meditative practices that contend with human perception (of seeing) and its counterpart, ego.
 Although the word ego and the word perception describe two different things, ego and perception work in tandem to give definition to what one sees.

 People tend to become increasingly rigid with age, and this is because perception tends to stiffen with age—and stiffness does not beget wisdom.
 Over time, seeing (and its counterpart, ego) start working more and more like muscle memory.
 In fact, one of the central tenets of Zen is denial of ego—for the ego is associated with stiffness; the denial of ego in Zen is not about eliminating the ego—rather, its about overcoming ego, overcoming stiffness.
 Although only a mental construct, the ego is not easily overcome since ego and self identity are tightly interwoven.
-Overcoming ego is about overcoming one’s fixed perceptions—it’s about re-mapping our habitual patterns of seeing.
+Overcoming ego is about overcoming one’s fixed perceptions—it’s about contending with habit-based patterns of seeing.
 Overcoming ego opens the senses, and enables one to be receptive to change and other ways of seeing.
 Ultimately, overcoming ego creates opportunities to continue flourishing, growing, and living.

 Zen meditation is in essence a practice of connecting—with physical (bodily) and environmental stimuli—and through it it opens a path to overcoming ego.